alexandregv/worktree/README.md

-# worktree
+# 🗂️ worktree

+Familar with Git Worktrees?
+No?
+Well, `worktree` is here to make it easy!

-CLI utility to easily navigate between Git worktrees, list them, clone a multiple-worktrees-enabled repo, etc.
+`worktree` is a CLI utility to easily navigate between [Git Worktrees](https://git-scm.com/docs/git-worktree), list them and clone a multiple-worktrees-enabled repo.
+That's it.
+No overkill feature, no you-will-never-be-able-to-work-without-it-anymore feature.
+Just a bit of handiness.

 ### Dependencies